England in the Late Middle Ages: Henry IV (1399–1413)

-Henry's claim to the throne was that his mother had legitimate rights through descent from Edmund Crouchback, whom he claimed was the elder son of Henry III of England, set aside due to deformity, but these claims were not widely believed.
+Henry's claim to the throne was that his mother had legitimate rights through descent from Edmund Crouchback, who he claimed was the elder son of Henry III of England, set aside due to deformity, but these claims were not widely believed.
 Edmund Mortimer, Earl of March, was the heir presumptive to Richard II by being the grandson of Lionel of Antwerp, 1st Duke of Clarence.
 As a child he was not considered a serious contender.
 He never showed interest in the throne as an adult, instead serving the House of Lancaster loyally.
 When Richard of Conisburgh, 3rd Earl of Cambridge, later plotted to use him to displace Henry's newly crowned son, and their mutual cousin, Edmund informed the new king and the plotters were executed.
 However, the later marriage of his granddaughter to Richard's son consolidated his descendants' claim to the throne with that of the more junior House of York.

 Henry resumed war with France, but was plagued with financial problems, declining health and frequent rebellions.
 A Scottish invasion was defeated at the Battle of Homildon Hill, but it resulted in a long war with Henry Percy, 1st Earl of Northumberland, for northern England, which was resolved only with the near complete destruction of the Percy family at the Battle of Bramham Moor.
 In Wales Owain Glyndŵr's widespread rebellion was only put down in 1408.
 Many saw it as a punishment from God when Henry was later struck down with leprosy and epilepsy.